 After the bath and putting up clean or new clothes, some people also apply kajal on their eyes to keep away kali Nazar, i.e. the evil eye of other people.

-People enjoy this with having a large and big fat breakfast with their beloved family and close friends.
+People enjoy this by having a large and big fat breakfast with their beloved family and close friends.
 Mouth-Watering sweets are served to everyone with other delightful snacks.

 They lit up Diyas in their respective homes and worship Goddess Kali.
 Children also engage in bursting firecrackers.
 As Naraka Chaturdashi is celebrated just a day prior to Diwali and has huge Significance amongst Hindus, that is why it is also known as ‘Choti Diwali’.